 Third, on substantialists accounts of the imago Dei and, given some Reformers’ views that the imago Dei is utterly absent from sinful humans who are unable to connect with God, then a deep divide exists between nature and grace.
 This goes away, or at least is minimized, on a Catholic view of nature and grace (as well as on a Christian physicalism where it is argued we are an integrated, single being; see Paula Gooder and my comments here).

 In addition to these insights, a significant strength of Chapter 4 lies in Peppiatt’s treatment of the imago Dei being depicted as male and the implications for female.
 Her brief remarks on sex, gender, and sexuality are provocative and deserve to be read carefully.
 She states in unequivocal terms, that “there are no descriptions of essentialized masculinity or femininity in the Scriptures.”
-Amy Peeler‘s release Women and the Gender of God speaks further in this arena (see my review here).
+I expect Amy Peeler‘s upcoming release Women and the Gender of God will speak further in this arena.

 Chapters 5 gets at “modern perspectives” and raises significant concerns, many of which are at the forefront of culture wars in the West.
 She begins with extolling the importance of the physical body.
 She writes, “the image of God should be defined in relation to life as it is lived now, taking into account the conditions of existence, and not solely a doctrine that applies to a future, heavenly sphere.”
 Listen carefully and feel the import as she introduces these chapters: